 Fans of this method claim wrapping brisket in butcher paper give you the same benefits as wrapping in aluminum foil, while also being porous enough to allow some additional smoke to get in.

 The butcher paper is alow more forgiving on the bark, so you should get to enjoy a little more crunch on your bark.

 We used the butcher paper method in our smoked pellet grill brisket recipe.

 You might struggle to find butcher paper for sale.
 It’s easy to order a roll off Amazon, or you might be able to fit it at Costco or Office Depot.

 In the video below, T-Roy Cooks does a test cook using three briskets.
 He cooks one naked, one wrapped in tinfoil, and a third wrapped in butcher paper.
 He cooks all three on a Yoder Wichita offset smoker at 225°F.

 The briskets T-Roy uses have been excellently trimmed right from the butcher.
 You might need to trim some of the thick fat cap off or do some other trimming on your briskets.
 He also rubs them in a simple seasoning of salt, pepper, and cayenne.
-You can do this or use your favorite seasoning.
+You can do this or use our brisket rub recipe or any of your favorite store-bought seasoning.